HDFGroup/hermes/benchmarks/HermesVFD/README.md

 for performance test.

 ## Config with Hermes
 The `hermes.conf` file is used for Hermes environment setup.
-The two hermes.conf files `hermes.conf_1MB` and `hermes.conf_128KB` in this directory are the setup for different page size 1MB and 128KB separately.
+And for example in 4KB_1MB is used for metadata and data split test, while 4KB is the setup for metadata page size and 1MB is for data page size.
 User can modify `mount_points` and `swap_mount` in the file according to the executing system configuration.

 Set up Herems environment variables by